Does All Learning Result in a Change of Behavior?

 Instruction: Learning and Behavioral Objectives

-Furthermore, Marsh found Domains of instructional objectivesinclude knowledge, attitudes, emotions, values, and physical skills.
+Furthermore, Marsh found Domains of instructional objectives include knowledge, attitudes, emotions, values, and physical skills.

 Cognitive ability is power in this informational age and measured by comprehension, application, synthesis, and evaluation.